kaustavr19/project-stats-hub/README.md

     ```
     This will start the development server, typically at `http://localhost:5173`.

-## Screenshots

-*(Consider adding a few screenshots here to showcase your dashboard!)*

-## Deployment

-This project can be deployed using various platforms.
-The original project template suggests deployment via [Lovable.dev](https://lovable.dev/).

 ---

 This README provides a comprehensive overview of the project.